salvipeter/quadfit/notes.md

 using the supplied sample points.

 1. Create an initial fit on all quads.
-This is a simple bicubic Bézier surface interpolating the vertices and the first derivatives of the segments.
+This is a simple bicubic Bézier surface interpolating the vertices and the tangents of the segments (tangent control points are placed using the 1/3 rule).
 Twists are set up using the parallelogram rule.

 2. Local ribbons are created along the boundaries by multiplying the associated part of the ribbon with a scaling function.
 This scaling